tpoisot/DataSharingPaper/DataSharing-MS.md

 Journals are in the best position to make things move [@Vision2010], because a scientist career depend on getting its papers accepted.
-Although when possible, a bottom-up approach sould always be prefered, editors have in their hand a formidable lever to modify our collective behavior.
+Although when possible, a bottom-up approach should always be preferred, editors have in their hand a formidable lever to modify our collective behavior.
 Some journals are now asking the authors to deposit their ecological data in a public repository [@Fairbairn2011 ; @Whitlock2010].
 This is mandatory for sequences in all